ingorohlfing/QCAsubstance/README.md

 # QCAsubstance
-Interpretation of QCA results using variable metrics
+Interpretation of QCA results using variable metrics.

+**THIS IS WORK IN PROGRESS**